Expansion-Driven Self-Magnetization of High-Energy-Density Plasmas

 This work was supported by the U.S. Department of Energy under contract number DE-AC02-09CH11466.
 This work was supported by the Laboratory Directed Research and Development (LDRD) Program of Princeton Plasma Physics Laboratory.
+This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
 JGM acknowledges NSF support under Grant No. 2039656.
 MM acknowledges NSF support via grant PHY-2409249.
 The simulations presented in this article were performed on computational resources managed and supported by Princeton Research Computing at Princeton University.
+The authors thank J.R.
+Davies for fruitful discussions.